 Having all arrived in North Wales on the Friday evening, it had then been a very late night so I wasn’t sure how many of the group who had expressed an interest would be up to head the 10mins up the road to Penrhyn Castle.
 As it was two more of the group were up (albeit with one needing us to turn back to get him) so off we went.

-It was easy to find Penrhyn Castle and having parked up (as a National Trust property parking was plentiful), we started the 5 minute walk up the hill with the beautiful site if the castle at the top and looking out at the Menai Strait.
+It was easy to find Penrhyn Castle which is just outside of Bangor itself, and having parked up (as a National Trust property parking was plentiful), we started the 5 minute walk up the hill with the beautiful site if the castle at the top and looking out at the Menai Strait.
 Unfortunately the detour back to where we were staying did mean we missed the first timers briefing so the run was going to be a learning experience.
 Likewise, we couldn’t really hear the briefing as there were too many people chatting but at least I understood it would be two big laps, two little laps and then the great finish line of the castle entrance.

 Finish Line through the Gateway